People

 Courtney studied biological engineering and biology at the Massachusetts Institute of Technology.
 She then completed her MD/PhD at UT Southwestern.
 She trained with Dr. Joachim Herz studying ApoE receptor signaling in transgenic mouse models of Alzheimer's disease.
 She identified a role for Reelin, a protein that is vital for brain development, in protecting older rodents against amyloid beta, one of the primary pathology proteins that accumulates in Alzheimer's disease.
 As a fourth-year neurology resident at the University of California, San Francisco, and then continuing as an R25 postdoctoral researcher, Courtney will be studying lysosomal health and function in models of aging.

-Andrea Argouarch, Specialist
+Andrea Argouarch, MS, Specialist

 Andrea graduated from California Polytechnic State University, San Luis Obispo, with a M.S. in Biomedical Engineering and a specialization in stem cell research.